ejholmes/active_admin_editor/README.md

 end
 ```

-## Image Uploads
+## Uploads

-The editor supports uploading of images direct to s3.
-Add the following to an
+The editor supports uploading of assets directly to an S3 bucket.
+Edit the initializer that
-initializer:
+was installed when you ran `rails g active_admin:editor`.

 ```ruby
 ActiveAdmin::Editor.configure do |config|